** REVISED – 28th May 2021 with information on the Association for Coaching **

 European Mentoring and Coaching Council (EMCC)

-The EMCC has been the most significant and influential of the professional bodies in the field of coaching supervision for many years.
+The EMCC has been the most significant and influential of the professional bodies in the accreditation of coaching supervision for many years.

-Supervision is seen as intrinsic to the ongoing development and competence of coaches and, as such, the EMCC has a fully-developed framework for the accreditation of coaching supervision training as well as for individual coaching supervisors.
+Supervision is seen as intrinsic to the ongoing development and competence of coaches and, as such, the EMCC has a fully-developed framework for the accreditation of coaching supervision training as well as for the credentialing of individual coaching supervisors.

 They have built out a detailed competency framework which acts as the bedrock of their quality assurance alongside their code of conduct.